GlobalFishingWatch/GFW_technical_documentation/SAR-object-detections.md

 What to know regarding this preliminary release:

-- Fixed objects like infrastructure have been removed, so only vessels
+- Fixed objects like infrastructure have been removed, so only vessels <sup>1</sup>
 - Detections refer, for the most part, to fishing and non-fishing vessels
 - Large areas with significant sea ice and icebergs have been excluded
 - Detections have been matched to available vessels with AIS
 - Detections are classified and separated as matched and unmatched
 - Detections are computed with a delay of 72 hours, and tables updated daily
-- Detections are available globally from January 1st 2022 onward <sup>1</sup>
+- Detections are available globally from January 1st 2022 onward <sup>2</sup>
 - Detection footprints (area of the ocean scanned) are also provided

+<sup>1</sup> Future releases will include all offshore infrastructure
-<sup>1</sup> Future releases will include detections from 2015/2017 onward
+<sup>2</sup> Future releases will include detections from 2015/2017 onward

 [Link to Map](https://#)